Nooshu/NestJS-Frontend/docs/api-integration.md

 ## Overview

-The frontend application uses a standardized API client configuration for making HTTP requests to backend APIs.
+The frontend application uses a standardised API client configuration for making HTTP requests to backend APIs.
 The configuration includes built-in error handling, timeout management, logging, and authentication support.

 ## Configuration